 Who it’s best for

 Dashlane provides security for up to 10 accounts with a Friends & Family subscription.
 If you have a large family or would like to include some trusted friends, Dashlane may be the ideal plan for you.
-The price is a bit higher than some other plans, but at Free for family coverage, we don’t think it breaks the bank.
-If you're trying out the product first to see what you think, you’ll get most of the features with the free password manager plan for individuals.
+The price is a bit higher than some other plans, but at $7.49/mo for family coverage, we don’t think it breaks the bank.

 What we liked

-Dashlane stands out because it offers a wealth of features with its free plan.
-It allows you to put it to the test before you buy it for the entire family.
-You won’t find that with all password managers on the market today.
+Dashlane stands out because it offers a 10 seats in its family plan, which is double what a lot of other options offer.
 We also appreciated the password generation feature due to its customizable options.
 You’re allowed to generate passwords according to the websites you visit.

 We think the included virtual private network (VPN) with the Premium and Family plans is a nice touch.
 However, only the administrator will have that access.
 Everyone also has access to the dark web monitoring feature, and that’s an option not all password managers offer.